CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 -   **Digital Rulebook/References:** In-app access to game rules.
 -   **Hunter's Nexus Enhancements**: Session Display Preferences (toggle tool visibility, compact mode).
 -   **Further Mobile Optimization**: Continue refining mobile responsiveness for all pages.
+-   **Markdown Rendering**: Implement a proper Markdown renderer for the "How to Play" page for better display of tables, lists, and inline formatting from `game-rules.md`.

 ## 6. Design Decisions and Constraints
 -   **Tech Stack Choice:** Next.js, React, TypeScript, ShadCN, Tailwind, Firebase, Genkit, Google Sheets API.
--   **Data Flow for Sheets:** Server Components fetch data from Google Sheets on page load.
+-   **Data Flow for Sheets:** Server Components fetch data from Google Sheets on page load. `fs` module used for local Markdown files.
 -   **Modularity:** Ongoing effort to refactor large components into smaller, focused ones.
 -   **Styling:** Primary reliance on ShadCN component styling and Tailwind utilities, with global theme variables.
 -   **AI Integration:** Genkit for LLM interactions, keeping AI logic in server-side flows.
 User-provided lore excerpts can be passed to AI.
 Shop item image generation is session-based.